kumu/docs/faq/how-do-i-size-elements-by-number-of-connections.md

 # How do I size elements based on the number of connections?
 Want to know which element is the most well-connected?
 Here's where combining metrics and sizing comes in handy.

 ## Run metrics

-First, you'll have to run metrics to let Kumu calculate the number of connections of each element with one click of a button.
+First, you'll have to run metrics to let Kumu calculate the number of connections of each element for you:

 1. Click on the "Metrics" icon in the bottom right corner of the map
-2. Select "Social Network Analysis"
+2. Select "Social Network Analysis" to open up the Metrics menu
 3. Choose the "degree" metric from the dropdown list
 4. Click the large button "Discover the connectors/hubs" to see the results
 5. Kumu will automatically create a field called "degree" and save the values